 Not every white family in America could afford to own other human beings.
 However, it’s irresponsible not to realize that aspiration affected how non-slaveholding families felt about the legality (or illegality) of owning other human beings.

 These aspirations were irrespective to the realities of competition.
 People always hate unfair competition unless unfair competition puts them at an economic advantage — like how the owners of enslaved people didn’t have to pay salaries and could breed them like animals.

-Many white people who were citizens but were too poor to own slaves joined white militias like the KKK after 1865 because “free” Black American descendants of slaves were now their competition in the job market.
+Many white people who were citizens but were too poor to own slaves joined white militias like the KKK after 1865 because “free” Black American descendants of slavery were now their competition in the job market.

-While all of this is happening, the owners of capital used Black American descendants of slaves to power the economic system of America.
+While all of this is happening, the owners of capital used Black American descendants of slavery to power the economic system of America.
 Over the years, that fact made America an attractive place for immigrants seeking refuge from poverty and war.

 If your relatives emigrated in the midst of these atrocities, money flowed into their immigrant communities from people and organizations which had directly or indirectly benefited from the forced chattel enslavement of black people and the continued enslavement of their descendants.

-Just as an enormous amount of wealth was amassed from the enslavement of Black American descendants of slaves and transferred to succeeding generations, so too was a crushing amount of poverty and the inability to create lucrative networks of people with the power to protect themselves from predation.
+Just as an enormous amount of wealth was amassed from the enslavement of Black American descendants of slavery and transferred to succeeding generations, so too was a crushing amount of poverty and the inability to create lucrative networks of people with the power to protect themselves from predation.

 + Wealth and Poverty +

 Wealth and poverty is a two headed beast: one cheerfully nihilistic, the other starved and struggling to breathe.
 No, they are not adversaries.
 Both would need a comparable amount of power in order to be adversaries.
 Poverty sustains wealth, and wealth creates poverty.
 That beast is the foundation of our current system.